 Diabetes mellitus (Type 1 diabetes) is a condition where the amount of glucose in your blood is too high because the body cannot use it properly.
-It affects around two per 1,000 children in England and Wales (in 2016-17 there were just over 2,800 new cases).
+It affects around two per 1,000 children in England and Wales (in 2018-19 there were just under 2,800 new cases).

 The vast majority of children and young people (around 95%), have Type 1 diabetes, whereas only a small number (around 5%), have Type 2 diabetes or other rare forms of diabetes.